Preschool, Child, Care, Babysitting. Just All of it.

 I simply don't understand why that is not a big deal.

 2. When preschool teachers answer the question of our value, the list goes on and on about all the academic skills we teach children.
 And then the social and emotional skills as well.
 The papers that teachers fill out, the training they receive, and the standards they are held to are all supposed to make our jobs more valid.
-I think that is simply giving people what they want.
+I think that a lot of that is just external drssing to make child care look important.
 But, honestly, I do not even believe that all of that is necessary to make early childcare, preschool, and young children themselves valuable.

 Why is my work only valuable of a child walks away knowing a color, a number, a letter, or a random bit of information?

 My son worked in my preschool this summer, as a teacher's aide in summer camp.
 He too "gets it."
 He knows the work is watching, listening, joining children in their world and their play, and gently teaching them right there.
 At the ripe old age of 17, he said to me, "I don't understand why people think teaching little children is not a big deal.
 It is SO interesting.
 They are like the purest forms of human beings.
 And instead of teaching them just information, you are teaching them HOW TO BE."

 I honestly cannot fathom why supporting children as their bodies develop, as they learn to be assertive to get what they need while still following social rules for kindness, compassion, sharing resources, and expressing their feelings, why that has less value then a squiggle on a page.

 Now, to be sure, learning the alphabet and decoding skills, opens up an entire world of information, imagination, and learning.
 Hence, its importance.
 But a coordinated body with sophisticated social and emotional skills, create a strong vessel for all that information.
 Without hours and hours of play during which countless stories are told and listened to, how will they hone their reading comprehension?